 - Gotoh “dome” Tele style tone control knob, heavy knurled nickel plated brass.
 Japan

-- CTS (Chicago Telephone Supply) 250k audio taper potentiometers; one w/ splined split shaft, one w/ a solid shaft.
+- CTS (Chicago Telephone Supply) 250k audio taper potentiometers; one with a splined split shaft, one with a solid shaft.
 Both new current production.
 Mexico

 - DakaWare switch knob, NOS 1950s, maroon barrel style.
 Chicago, Illinois, USA.
-A gift from friend David.
+A gift from David in Massachusetts, who has a genius ability to find cool old stuff.
+Or maybe they find him.

 - Mighty Mite neck pickup; Gibson single coil “P-90” style.
 Made in Korea mid 1990s, Alnico magnet, 8.5k.
-Bought this from a seller named Martha; Martha, it turned out, was a really cute Black Labrador pup!
+Bought this from a seller named Martha; Martha, it turned out, was a really cute Labrador puppy!

 - DakaWare switch knob, NOS 1950s, maroon barrel style.
 Chicago, Illinois, USA.
-A gift from friend David.
+A gift from David in Massachusetts, who has a genius ability to find cool old stuff.
+Or maybe they find him.

 - Mighty Mite neck pickup; Gibson single coil “P-90” style.
 Made in Korea mid 1990s, Alnico magnet, 8.5k.
-Bought this from a seller named Martha; Martha, it turned out, was a really cute Black Labrador pup!
+Bought this from a seller named Martha; Martha, it turned out, was a really cute Labrador puppy!

 - MojoTone bridge pickup.
 “Broadcaster” model, flat top magnets, string-wrapped and wax potted coil, 9.6K.
 Made in Georgia, USA